-On May 9, 2019, we replaced our existing senior secured credit facility with a new 2019 senior secured credit facility (the "Senior Secured Credit Facility").
-The Senior Secured Credit Facility, as amended in October 2022, consists of a \$375 million revolving credit facility, together with an option to increase the revolving credit facility and/or obtain incremental term loans in an additional principal amount of up to \$50.0 million in the aggregate (subject to the receipt of additional commitments for any such incremental loan amounts).
-The Senior Secured Credit Facility accrues interest at Term Secured Overnight Financing Rate ("SOFR") (based upon an interest period of one, three or six months), plus an adjustment of 0.10%, plus an applicable margin of up to 3.25%, or the base rate (defined as the highest of (x) the Bank of America prime rate, (y) the federal funds rate plus 0.50% and (z) Term SOFR, plus an adjustment of 0.10%, plus 1.00%), plus an applicable margin of 0.25% to 1.25% (1.25% as of September 30, 2022), in each case depending upon the consolidated total leverage ratio, as defined in the agreement.
-Interest is payable at the end of the selected interest period, but no less frequently than quarterly.
-Additionally, the Senior Secured Credit Facility requires the Company to pay unused commitment fees of 0.15% to 0.30% (0.30% as of September 30, 2022) on any undrawn amounts under the revolving credit facility and letter of credit fees of up to 3.25% on the maximum amount available to be drawn under each letter of credit issued under the agreement.
-As of September 30, 2022, we had borrowings outstanding of \$185.0 million under our Senior Secured Credit Facility.
-Although we may enter into interest rate swap agreements in the future, we and our subsidiaries are exposed to interest rate increases on the floating portion of our Senior Secured Credit Facility that are not covered by interest rate swaps, to the extent we have indebtedness outstanding.
-For additional information about our Senior Secured Credit Facility, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in Part II, Item 7 of this Annual Report on Form 10-K, and "Quantitative and Qualitative Disclosure About Market Risk" in Part II, Item 7A of this Annual Report on Form 10-K.
+On May 8, 2023, i3 Verticals, LLC (the "Borrower"), entered into that certain Credit Agreement (the "2023 Senior Secured Credit Facility") with the guarantors and lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent ("JPMorgan").
+The 2023 Senior Secured Credit Facility provides for aggregate commitments of \$450 million in the form of a senior secured revolving credit facility (the "Revolver").
+Borrowings under the Revolver will be made, at the Borrower's option, at the Adjusted Term SOFR rate or the base rate, plus, in each case, an applicable margin.
+The Adjusted Term SOFR rate will be the rate of interest per annum equal to the Term SOFR rate (based upon an interest period of one, three or six months), plus 0.10%, plus an applicable margin of 2.00% to 3.00% (3.00% at September 30, 2023).
+The Adjusted Term SOFR rate shall not be less than 0% in any event.
+The base rate is a fluctuating rate of interest per annum equal to the highest of (a) the greater of the federal funds rate or the overnight bank funding rate, plus 1⁄2 of 1%, (b) Wall Street Journal prime rate and (c) the Adjusted Term SOFR rate for an interest period of one month, plus 1%, plus an applicable margin of 1.00% to 2.00% (2.00% at September 30, 2023).
+The base rate shall not be less than 1% in any event.
+As of September 30, 2023, we had borrowings outstanding of \$272.5 million under the 2023 Senior Secured Credit Facility.
+Although we may enter into interest rate swap agreements in the future, we and our subsidiaries are exposed to interest rate increases on the floating portion of our 2023 Senior Secured Credit Facility that are not covered by interest rate swaps, to the extent we have indebtedness outstanding.
+For additional information about our 2023 Senior

+Secured Credit Facility, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in Part II, Item 7 of this Annual Report on Form 10-K, and "Quantitative and Qualitative Disclosure About Market Risk" in Part II, Item 7A of this Annual Report on Form 10-K.

 On February 18, 2020, i3 Verticals, LLC issued \$138.0 million aggregate principal amount of its Exchangeable Notes.
 The Exchangeable Notes bear interest at a fixed rate of 1.0% per year, payable semiannually in arrears on February 15 and August 15 of each year, beginning on August 15, 2020.
 Prior to August 15, 2024, the Exchangeable Notes are exchangeable only upon satisfaction of certain conditions and during certain periods described in the Indenture, and thereafter, the Exchangeable Notes are exchangeable at any time until the close of business on the second scheduled trading day immediately preceding the maturity date.
 The Exchangeable Notes are exchangeable on the terms set forth in the Indenture into cash, shares of Class A common stock, or a combination thereof, at i3 Verticals, LLC's election.
-As of September 30, 2022, \$117.0 million of the original aggregate principal amount of \$138.0 million was outstanding.
+As of September 30, 2023, \$117.0 million of the original aggregate principal amount of \$138.0 million was outstanding.